 At the bottom of the drawing area are three tabs: a Model tab and two Layout tabs.
 You use these tabs to switch between viewing modes.
 (I'll discuss viewing modes in Chapter 13.)
-Our example shows no toolbars floating in the drawing area, but there are two docked toolbars at the left of the drawing area.
+Our example shows no toolbars floating in the drawing area, but two toolbars are docked at the left of the drawing area.
 Your screen may or may not have the toolbars, or they may be in a different position.
 If the toolbars are within the drawing area, they will have a colored title bar.
 For specifics, see the section "The Toolbars" later in this chapter.